What strategies are companies in Medical-Device Makers using to win

 Example: Its strategy of "Reimagining partnerships" is unique, demonstrated by its plan to "Open the GI Genius platform to third-party companies" and partner with tech giants like NVIDIA, transforming a device into a collaborative innovation hub.

-Review detailed strategy analysis of companies in Medical-Device Makers
+Review detailed strategy and competitive analysis of companies in Medical-Device Makers

 Intuitive Surgical, Inc.